highlight/highlight/README.md

 ## Contributors

-## Enhanced Log and Trace Filtering
+### Advanced Log and Trace Filtering

-We've significantly upgraded our log and trace filtering capabilities.
-Users can now apply powerful filters directly on record attributes, providing unparalleled flexibility and precision in data exploration.
-This enhancement extends the intuitive filtering experience from logs to traces, enabling developers to quickly isolate and analyze specific events across their entire system.
-Pinpoint issues faster and gain deeper insights into your application's behavior with these new granular filtering options.
+We've significantly enhanced our log and trace filtering capabilities, allowing you to pinpoint issues with greater precision.
+You can now apply sophisticated filters based on custom record attributes, similar to the powerful filtering experience already available for logs.
+This enables granular control over your data, helping you quickly isolate relevant events and accelerate debugging workflows across your entire application.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->